cpp-lln-lab/datalad_crash_course/README.md

-Given that more advanced usage of datalad allow you to "travel in time" through the history of a dataset to see what it looked like at a given commit, you can quickly imagine that having good commit message help you knowing what is your "best destination".
+Given that more advanced usage of datalad allow you to "travel in time" through the history of a dataset to see what it looked like at a given commit, you can quickly imagine that having good commit messages helps you knowing what is your "best destination".

 <hr>